-"About two thirds of our patients see at least a 50 percent reduction in seizures," says Oliver.
+"About two thirds of our patients see at least a 50% reduction in seizures," says Oliver.

 A lot of things can cause seizures: brain injury, meningitis, diabetes and fevers, to name a few.
 In fact, fevers are the most common cause of seizures in children under 5 years old.

-"The definition of epilepsy is two or more seizures, unprovoked," says Charuta Joshi, MBBS, a pediatric neurologist specializing in epilepsy and keto.
-The diagnosis, then, starts with ruling out all the other possible causes, which Dr. Joshi does through a battery of testing and clinical evaluation.
+"The definition of epilepsy is two or more seizures, unprovoked," says Oliver.
+The diagnosis, then, starts with ruling out all the other possible causes.
+At Children's Colorado, we do this through a battery of testing and clinical evaluation.